pop-xf/json-schemas/README.md

 The predefined fields are as follows:

 - **`description` (optional, *type: string*)**: Free-form text description of the method and tool used in this step of obtaining the predictions.
 - **`inputs` (optional, *type: object*)**: Specifies the numerical values of input parameters used by the tool in producing the numerical values of the polynomial coefficients.
-Each entry maps an input name (a string) or a group of names (as a stringified tuple, e.g.`"('m1','m2')"`) to one of the following:
+Each entry maps an input name (a string) or a group of names (a stringified tuple such as `"('m1','m2')"`) to one of the following:
   - A single number: interpreted as the central value of a single, uncorrelated input parameter without uncertainty;
   - An object representing a uni- or multi-variate normal distribution describing one or more possibly correlated input parameters with uncertainties.
 This object can contain the subfields `mean`, `std`, and `corr`.
 If the key of the object is a stringified tuple of $N$ input names (e.g., `"('m1','m2')"` with $N = 2$), describing a group of $N$ possibly correlated input parameters, then `mean` and (if present) `std` must be arrays of length $N$, and (if present) `corr` must be an $N \times N$ matrix, expressed as an array of $N$ arrays of $N$ numbers.
 The subfields are defined as follows:
     - **`mean` (required, *type: ['number', 'array']*)**: central value / mean; a single number for a single input name, or an array of numbers for a group of input names;